Monte9/Listenn/README.md

 The following features are implemented:

-- [ ] Map view showing all the landmarks annotated on the map
+- [x] Map view showing all the landmarks annotated on the map
-- [ ] List view showing all the landmarks within a 5 mile radius
+- [x] List view showing all the landmarks within a 1 mile radius
-- [ ] Plays audio on tapping the a specific landmark
+- [x] Plays audio on tapping a specific landmark on the list view

 ## Video Walkthrough

 **Coming soon...**

 ## Notes

+The app uses Wikipedia API, Apple MapKit and text-to-speech features.

 Open to suggestions and feedback.
 Please email mthakkar@mail.sfsu.edu